 We’ve recently had an uptick in people asking for recommendations for all-inclusive resorts in Hawaii.
 “Can you recommend an all-inclusive hotel on <insert Hawaiian island>?” — is the typical question.
-The answer is that Hawaii doesn’t have true all-inclusive resorts like many resorts in the Caribbean and Mexico.
+The answer is that Hawaii doesn’t have true all-inclusive, beach-y resorts like many resorts in the Caribbean and Mexico.

 Occasionally, we come across limited-time offers for an all-inclusive-ish experience at a Hawaii hotel — like the one at Hilton Waikoloa Village we recently shared.
 Those offers are unusual — generally offered once per year.
 We tell our subscribers when we find those offers.
 Subscribe to our free newsfeed so that you will be in the know.